canro91/canro91.github.io/_posts/2022-12-20-SquashOldMigrations.md

 With this compact script file, I removed the old migration files except the last one.
 For the project in the screenshot above, I kept `Migration0027`.
 Then, I used all the SQL statements from the dump file in the `Up()` step of the migration.
 I had an squash migration after that.

 Voilà!
 That's how I squashed old migrations in one of my client's projects using schemazen and a Bash script.
-The idea is to squash our migrations with after stable release of our projects.
+The idea is to squash our migrations after every stable release of our projects.
 From the reference article, one commenter said he does this approach one or twice a year.
 Another one, after every breaking changes.

 By the way, recently, I got interested in the Unix tools again.
 Check [how to replace keywords in a file name and content with Bash]({% post_url 2022-12-10-ReplaceKeywordInFile %}) and [how to create ASP.NET Core Api project structure with dotnet cli]({% post_url 2022-12-15-CreateProjectStructureWithDotNetCli %}).